krstffr/matryoshka/README.md

     nestableCreateable: false,
     // You can define you own key/values which will be stored inside the nestable
     homeLocation: 'Siberia!',
-    // This nestable will be previewable
+    // This nestable will be previewable @ "/somePreviewRoute/nestable_id"
-    previewable: true,
+    // You yourself has to provide the logic for actually previewing the nestable at that route.
+    // If you set a previewRoute then a Preview button will be displayed from the edit page.
+    previewRoute: '/somePreviewRoute/',
     // The nested nestables of this nestable will be hidden intially.
 To save UI space.
     hideChildren: true,
     // ALSO: This nestable will be hidden as well whenever it is added to a containing nestable.